Summer 2024 DCAIP

 - work/volunteer experience including the work schedule and hours worked per week as well as dates or employment; and title, series, and grade, if applicable;

-- two (2) references that include the name, phone number and email address for each reference.
+- contact information for two (2) references that includes the name, phone number and email address for each reference.
 References can be selected from a part-time or full-time job, prior internship, volunteer, or paid work experiences.
 References might include current or former supervisors, faculty mentors, campus staff or advisers, coaches or anyone in a professional position who can speak about your character, skills, and work ethic.

-*Proof of Enrollment may include a screen shot of the student’s semester class schedule, an official letter of enrollment, or listed on official transcripts.
+*Proof of Enrollment must include the student’s name.
+Proof of Enrollment may include a screenshot of the student’s semester class schedule, an official letter of enrollment, or listed on official transcripts.
 The document should show the academic institution where the full-time student is currently enrolled.

 Applications MUST include: